 American Heroes in Bronze: The Artwork of James E. Kelly

-This exhibit explores the work of Irish-American sculptor James E. Kelly (1855-1933).
+This exhibition is now closed, but exhibit co-curator William B. Styple’s book is still available in the Museum Shop.
+This recent exhibit (closed November 10, 2013) explored the work of Irish-American sculptor James E. Kelly (1855-1933).
 In the decades following the American Civil War, more than forty Union Generals visited the New York City studio of Kelly, who was highly respected for his artwork’s historical accuracy.
 While the war heroes sat, the artist conducted in-depth interviews regarding their wartime service, and heard their very personal stories of Fort Sumter, Antietam, Gettysburg, and Appomattox.
 The work resulting from these personal interviews presents a unique perspective on the famous figures and events from the Civil War.
-In the upstairs gallery, on view during touring hours. (see Program Calendar for related lectures by exhibit co-curator William B. Styple).

 The exhibition is closed – but catalogs with full exhibit text and images are still available!
 See below.

 Macculloch Hall Historical Museum in collaboration with the New Jersey Civil War Sesquicentennial Committee (NJCW150) presented a major exhibit, “Gone for a Soldier:” Jerseymen in the Civil War.
 The exhibit brought together about 200 objects from thirty museums, historical societies, and private collections.

 Dana Shoaf, editor of Civil War Times (April, 2012) wrote in his review: “While this is unmistakably a military-themed exposition, the war’s devastating impact on New Jersey beyond the battlefield sinks in deeper and deeper as you move through the exhibit.” (click the image below for a readable size):